Valid-ID/Valid-ID/README.md

 I view cybersecurity not just as a career shift, but as an exciting journey of continuous learning and innovation.
 My aim is to bring tangible value to every team and organization I work with, always staying curious, adaptable, and ready to tackle the ever-evolving challenges in this critical field.
 I'm here to contribute, innovate, and help build a more secure digital future.
 Let's connect and explore how we can make a difference in the world of cybersecurity!

-* 🌍  I'm based in Atlanta, GA
-* ✉️  You can contact me at [valid.id@tutamail.com](mailto:valid.id@tutamail.com)
-* 🧠  I'm actively learning more about Python, Linux, Azure, Sentinel, Wireshark, Nmap
-* 🤝  I'm open to collaborating on AI, Cybersecurity, Tech, Home Automation, Design, Programming
-* ⚡  I just want to build value

-# Welcome to My Cybersecurity Journey

-## About Me

-With over 20 years of experience in the tech industry as a cable technician, I'm embarking on an exciting transition into cybersecurity.
-My hands-on background has equipped me with a unique perspective on network infrastructure and a knack for problem-solving in complex systems.

 ## My Mission